Where the Wild Things Are (film): Plot

-Max is a lonely 9-year-old boy with an active imagination and divorced parents.
+Max is an emotional eight-year-old boy with an active imagination and divorced parents.
 His older sister, Claire, does nothing when her friends crush Max's snow fort with him inside during a snowball fight.
 Out of frustration, Max messes up her bedroom and destroys a frame he made for her.
-Later, his mother, Connie, invites her boyfriend Adrian to dinner.
-Max becomes upset with her for not coming to the fort he made in his room.
-Wearing his wolf suit, he begins to wreak havoc among the house.
-As Connie scolds him, he acts up and bites her on the shoulder.
-She yells at him and he runs away, scared by what transpired.
-At the edge of a pond, Max finds a small boat that he boards.
+Later, his mother invites her boyfriend Adrian to dinner.
+Max becomes furious with her for not spending time with him that evening as they had agreed.
+Wearing his wolf suit, he begins to wreak havoc in the house.
+As Max's mother chases him, he lashes out by biting her on the shoulder.
+She yells at him that he is out of control and he runs away from home, scared by what happened.
+At the edge of a river, Max finds a small boat that he boards.

-Eventually, Max reaches an island that is home to a group of seven large monsters called the Wild Things - namely, Carol, Ira, Judith, Alexander, Douglas, the Bull, and KW.
-Carol is in the middle of a destructive tantrum caused by the departure of KW.
-Max tries joining in on the mayhem, but finds himself facing the suspicious anger of the Wild Things.
+Eventually, Max reaches an island that is home to a group of seven large monsters called the Wild Things - namely, Carol, Ira, Judith, Alexander, Douglas, KW, and the Bull.
+Carol is in the middle of a destructive tantrum caused by KW's departure.
+Max tries joining in on the mayhem but finds himself facing the suspicious anger of the Wild Things.
 When they contemplate eating him, Max convinces them that he is a king with magical powers capable of bringing harmony to the group.
 They crown him as their new king.
-Shortly after, KW returns, and Max declares a "wild rumpus" in which the Wild Things smash trees and tackle each other, before going to sleep in a pile with Max at the center.
+Shortly after, KW returns, and Max declares a "wild rumpus" in which the Wild Things smash trees and tackle each other, before going to sleep in a pile with Max at the centre.

 Carol takes Max on a tour of the island, showing him a model he built depicting what he wishes the island looked like.
 Inspired by this, Max orders the construction of an enormous fort.
 When KW brings her two owl friends, Bob and Terry, to the fort, a disagreement ensues as Carol feels they are outsiders.
-To release their frustrations, Max divides the tribe into "good guys" and "bad guys" for a dirt clod fight.
-However, Alexander is injured during the game, and Carol berates KW for jokingly stepping on his head, prompting the latter to leave once again.
+To release their frustrations, Max divides the tribe into "good guys" and "bad guys" for a dirt-clod fight.
+However, Alexander is hurt during the game, and Carol berates KW for jokingly stepping on his head, prompting the latter to leave once again.